murshidxbrt/JavaScript/README.md

-Of course!
+!
 Here's a brief overview of each component in the JavaScript code for the enhanced to-do list project:

     Adding Tasks:
         When the "Add Task" button is clicked, the addButton event listener triggers the addTask function.